mesosphere/dcos-docs-site/pages/dkp/kommander/2.0/clusters/attach-cluster/index.md

 ## Accessing your managed clusters using your Kommander administrator credentials

-After the cluster has attached successfully, and you can access the UI, a custom kubeconfig can be retrieved.
-Select the Kommander username in the top right and select **Generate Token**.
-Select the attached cluster name, and follow the instructions to assemble a kubeconfig for accessing its Kubernetes API.
+After the cluster attaches successfully, and you can access the UI, you can retrieve a custom kubeconfig file.

+1. Select the Kommander username in the top right and select **Generate Token**.

+1. Select the attached cluster name, and follow the instructions to assemble a kubeconfig file for accessing its Kubernetes API.

-You can also retrieve a custom kubeconfig by visiting the `/token` endpoint on the Kommander cluster domain.
+You can also retrieve a custom kubeconfig file by visiting the `/token` endpoint on the Kommander cluster domain.
 Selecting the attached cluster name displays the instructions to assemble a kubeconfig for accessing its Kubernetes API.

 [clusteradmin]: https://kubernetes.io/docs/concepts/cluster-administration/cluster-administration-overview/
 [kubectl]: https://kubernetes.io/docs/tasks/tools/install-kubectl/